JoeNibe/JoeNibe.github.io/_posts/other/2021-08-22-Intigirti XSS Challenge.md

 ![image1]({{ site.url }}{{ site.baseurl }}/assets/images/xss/1.png){: .align-center}

-The page contains a welcome message a a bunch of links inside an `iframe` that point to `cooking.html`, which on being clicked changes the page a bit with additional stuff being added.
+The page contains a welcome message and a bunch of links inside an `iframe` that point to `cooking.html`, which on being clicked changes the page a bit with additional stuff being added.
 The links contain some base64 data at the end.

 ```